leonw774/MyMidiModel/README.md

 ### Shell scripts

-- `evaluate_model_wrapper_wrapper.sh`
-  - Read parameters from config files and used them as the arguments for `evaluate_model_wrapper.py`.
-This is for the convenience of the testing of evaluate/generation parameters.

 - `evaluate_model.sh`
-  1. Arguments are passed as environment variables.
+  1. Read a file in `config/eval` for its arguments.
   2. Get evaluation features of the dataset's `TEST_PATHS_FILE` files using `get_eval_features_of_midis.py`.
-  3. Get evaluation features of the unconditional, instrument-informed, and prime continution generation result of the model using the combination of `generate_with_models.py` and `get_eval_features_of_midis.py`.
+  3. Get evaluation features of the unconditional, instrument-conditioned, and primer-continution generation result of the model using the combination of `generate_with_models.py` and `get_eval_features_of_midis.py`.

 - `experiment_script/`: Pre-programmed experiment execution script
   - `apply_learned_shapes_to_other.sh`